 AI

-Technologies that attempt to mimic – and surpass – the human mind.
-They are based on models of the human mind which, even with the current technology of neural networks, continue to fall short in this mimicking.
+Technologies that attempt to mimic – and surpass – the functioning of the human mind.
+They are based on models of the human cognition which, even with the current technology of neural networks, continue to fall short in this mimicking (major topic to be further explored, even as it is marked by a constant flow of new observations and critiques).

 Techno-feudalism